sergunchik/ementas/mf-en.md

-The student interested in applications to number theory, combinatorics or algebraic geometry, but without training in either complex or harmonic analysis is suggested to try the course anyway, but to write down all new analytic theorems or techniques, and study simultaneously in the course of complex variable (which I strongly suggest to everybody anyway) or in next semester's introduction to Fourier analysis.
+The student interested in applications to number theory, combinatorics or algebraic geometry, but without training in either complex or harmonic analysis is suggested to try the course anyway, but to write down all new analytic theorems or techniques, and study simultaneously in the courses of introduction to Fourier analysis and complex variable (which I strongly suggest to everybody anyway).

 ### Bibliography